What are neovascular membranes?

 NMV are painless although they are accompanied by severe visual symptoms.
-At the start of the disease, however, it is not infrequent, especially if only one eye is affected, that the patient is asymptomatic.
+At the start of the disease, however, it is not uncommon for the patient to be asymptomatic , especially if only one eye is affected.

-In general, patients visit the doctor because of blurred vision once again and its quick onset which makes it difficult to read and write, estimate distances and depths, the size of objects and perception of colours, in addition to other symptoms.
+In general, patients visit the doctor because their vision has quickly become blurred, making it difficult to read and write, estimate distances and depths, the size of objects and perception of colours, in addition to other symptoms.

 Furthermore, the appearance of metamorphopsia (perception of distored images and straight lines with curves) including the inability to recoginse faces, drive, sew, etc...

 As the disease progresses, it causes a central black spot (scotoma), the size of which varies depending on its stage of progression.
 We must highlight that peripheral vision is usually preserved in the majority of cases, which is why patients retain a certain amount of autonomy and independence in daily tasks that do not require much precision.

 Causes and risk factors

 NVM are more common in people over the age of 50 and the risk increases with age, as the most common cause is wet or exudative age-related macular degeneration (exudative AMD).

 Another group of patients inclined to suffer from NVM are short-sighed people, in which case they are called myopic neovascular membranes.